Sci-Fi Films of the ’60s

 |(cast members cited are the people who voiced the overdub, not the actors)|

-It was a bit of a question to me, whether to list this as two films or one.
+It was a bit of a question to me, whether to list this as two movies or one.
 My goal is to compare science fiction and social ideas presented in these things, and the Corman version is a re-write, primarily to alter objectionable political and social messages.

 What Corman did here is outrageous on several levels.
 The edits went far beyond removing Soviet propaganda, to destroy the cohesion of the story line, and confuse or delete the science and engineering aspects of the premise.
 By all accounts, it was just a fast way to put a movie out, to make cash.